James-Yu/LaTeX-Workshop/README.md

 LaTeX compilers usually produce hard wrapped log messages, which makes them really hard to parse.
 To hopefully deal with complex log messages, we have decided to rely on non hard wrapped log messages.
 This can be achieved either

 - by setting the environment variable `max_print_line`.
 This is automatically done within the extension and works for the TeXLive distribution.
 - by adding the `--max-print-line` option to the compilers.
 This is automatically done within the extension and works for the MiKTeX distribution.
 Unfortunately, some compilers such as `lualatex` or `xelatex` do not understand this option and may therefore fail.
-To disable the automatic addition of this option, set `latex-workshop.maxPrintLine.option.enabled` to `false`.
+To disable the automatic addition of this option, set `latex-workshop.latex.option.maxPrintLine.enabled` to `false`.

 Note that when log messages are hard wrapped, the _Problems Pane_ may be messed up.